 Whitelist: Content Inclusion

-data-swiftype-index=true on this element and our crawler will only extract text from there.
+data-swiftype-index=true on its element and the crawler will only extract text from that element.

 <body> This is content that will not be indexed by the Swiftype crawler. <div data-swiftype-index='true'> <p> All content under the above div tag will be indexed. </p> <p> Content in this paragraph tag will be included from the search index! </p> </div> This content will not be indexed, since it isn't surrounded by an include tag. </body>

 You may want to keep certain content from being indexed in your site search engine -- for example, your site header, footer, or menu bar.
 You can tell the Swiftype crawler to exclude these elements by adding the

 data-swiftype-index=false attribute to any element, as illustrated below.